 Warren Buffet Wisdom on Hiring Staff

-Once you have defined the type of intelligence you seek, next step is to measure it.
-Puzzles, games, tests and interviews are all great ways to gain insight into each individual candidate’s areas of strength and intelligence.
-As the screening process goes on, challenge their problem solving skills, strategic abilities and ingenuity in the areas important to you.
+It sounds simple, but intelligence can be one of the hardest to spot as there are so many times of intelligence.
+The first step is to understand what type of intelligence is vital for the role you're trying to fill.
+For example, if you're hiring a restaurant waiter, you may want social and organisational intelligence.
+On the other hand, if you want a programmer, social intelligence may not matter, but organisational and planning intelligence may be critical.
+Once you have defined the type of intelligence you seek, the next step is to measure it.
+Puzzles, games, tests and interviews are great ways to gain insight into each candidate's areas of strength and intelligence.
+As the screening process continues, challenge their problem-solving skills, strategic abilities and ingenuity in the areas important to you.

-If you find the candidate to have high levels or intelligence and energy but have a ‘gut feel’ about their level of integrity….run for the hills.
+If you find the candidate to have high levels of intelligence and energy but have a 'gut feel' about their level of integrity….run for the hills.

-Don’t rush recruitment and be patient to find the right person that ticks all three boxes.
+Don't rush recruitment; be patient to find the right person who ticks all three boxes.

 RosterElf is built with you in mind.
 Our online staff scheduling tool handles all your employee scheduling needs.